Special subvarieties in Mumford-Tate varieties: Introduction

-Now we prove the analogue of Theorem~\ref{Theorem1} for Mumford-Tate varieties.
-We will assume that $Y$ is a \emph{horizontal subvariety} of $X$, i.e., that $T_Y$ is contained in the horizontal tangent bundle of $X$.
-Recall that over each point $y \in X$, there is a associated polarized Hodge structure $\V_y$.
+\begin{definition} We denote by $T^h_X$ the holomorphic, horizontal tangent bundle to $X$ \cite[Sec.
+12.5]{cmp}.
+That is, $T^h_X$ is the homogenous bundle on $X$ associated to ${\mathfrak g}^{-1,1}$. \end{definition} Now we prove the analogue of Theorem~\ref{Theorem1} for Mumford-Tate varieties.
+We will assume that $Y^0$ is a \emph{horizontal subvariety} of $X$, i.e., that $T_{Y^0}$ is contained in the horizontal tangent bundle $T^h_X$.
+For the following theorem, we need also to generalize the notion of special subvariety of Shimura type of a general Mumford-Tate variety $X$.
+This will be done in section 5.
+Let $\mathbb{V}$ be a local system of polarized $\Q$-Hodge structures over $X$.
+So over each point $y \in X$, $\V_y$ is a polarized $\Q$-Hodge structure of some given weight.
+Choose any finitely generated, sublocal system $\W \subset \V^\otimes$ of even weight $2p$ and defined over $\Q$, where $\V^\otimes$ is the full tensor algebra generated by tensor powers of $\V$ and its dual.
+We denote the fiber of $\W_\Q$ over $y$ by $W_{y,\Q}$.
+Let $(E,\vartheta)$ be the Higgs bundle corresponding to $\W_\C$.